gvp-adityapraveen/AdapterIntegration/README.md

 Payload : {"fileId":"<fileId to download>"}

-No Response; Can extrapolate the same for downloading multiple files
+No Response; Can extrapolate the same for downloading multiple files.
+File gets downloaded to the bin folder of the tomcat

 Upload File: